-This chapter will focus on different aspects of the company when evaluating, designing and implementing a compensation plan.
-It is clear that sometimes, the interest of the company and the salesforce do not match.
-While both wants to maximize the sales performance and financial results, the company's profit is influenced directly from the pay to its salespeople.
-Therefore, paying more incentive to the salesforce will harm the bottom line of the company.
-The goal of a good plan is to find the right balance between the salesforce pay and the company's profit.
-In other words, to find what is the plan that will generate the best results with the lowest cost for the company.
-The right balance is the goal.
+Sometimes the interests of the company and the salesforce do not match.
+While both parties want to optimize sales performance and financial outcomes, the company’s profit levels are directly influenced by the volume of its sales rep payroll.
+Paying more in incentive pay to the salesforce will, other things being equal, harm the company’s bottom line, so the goal of a good compensation plan is to find the right balance between pay and profit for the company.

-Zoltners et al. (2015) defined a few cases where the sales rep's compensation plan should be based on profit and not on the top line.
-These cases, as mentioned earlier, where the rep has a direct influence on the firm's profit, and where the firm shares with the reps the profit margin data of the sales performance, are classic for profit compensation.
-By using this method, firms not only will improve their profits but also create a stronger connection between the rep and the firm's goals (Zoltners et al., 2015).
-This method is perfect for aligning the goals of the company with the goals or the rep as it motivates the reps to generate more profitable deals instead of less profitable deals.
+Zoltners et al. (2015) identifies a few cases where sales reps’ compensation plans are best based on profits, not the top line.
+These cases, as mentioned earlier, in which the rep has a direct influence on the firm’s profits and where the firm shares the sales profit margin data with the reps, are classic for-profit compensation packages.
+By using this form of remuneration, firms not only improve their profit levels—as it motivates the reps to generate more profitable deals—but also create a stronger rapport between the rep’s and the firm’s goals.

-The company has other factors that needs to be addressed when looking into a compensation plan.
-These can be general or product or industry related factors.
-For example, supply chain.
-For companies that sell a single product with a limited stock availability, it is recommended to consider the supply chain when designing a plan.
-Such a scenario has been nicely demonstrated in the theoretical model that Xiao and Xiao (2020) presented.
-Another issue is the transparency of the compensation plan (as mentioned earlier).
-Wage transparency has been proven to positively influence motivation and performance.
-Wage transparency will also improve the possible collaboration among reps and improve the teams' spirit (Long and Nasiry, 2019).
-It is very important to communicate the plan well, and present the rationale behind it.
-Open communication will improve the trust and will better connect the reps to the plan (Conlin, 2008).
-This comes together with the positive influence of organizational justice on motivation that described earlier.
+The company has to address other matters when looking into a compensation plan, which may be general, product-, or industry-related.
+For example, supply chain is an important consideration for companies that sell a single product with limited stock when designing a plan.
+This scenario is elegantly presented in the theoretical model in Xiao and Xiao (2020).
+Another issue, mentioned earlier, is compensation plan transparency, something proven to positively influence motivation and performance levels and may improve collaboration and team spirit among reps (Long and Nasiry, 2019).
+It is very important to communicate the plan and its rationale well.
+Open channels of communication enhances trust and reps’ buy-in to the plan (Conlin, 2008), complementing the positive influence of a positive sense of organizational justice on motivation described earlier.

-A plan should also reflect the growth stage of the company.
-Literature shows that different growth stages of the organization require different types of incentives (Roberge, 2015).
-In his research he found out, that for fast growing companies, there is an importance of increasing the incentive, and sales contests found to be a practical tool for this purpose (Roberge, 2015).
+A plan should also reflect the stage company growth has reached, with different stages requiring the provision of different types of incentive (Roberge, 2015).
+Roberge, (2015) shows the importance for fast-growing companies of increasing incentives, with sales contests a practical tool for this purpose.

-New sales role
+Compensating sales reps for new roles

-One of the major complexities in designing compensation plans is connected to the change in the role of a salesperson.
-Today many businesses see the sales reps, not only as the deal closer, but also as the customer's long-term point of contact.
-The sales rep has become an account manager.
-This change in the role of the sales rep, also dictates a change in the design of a compensation plan.
-The evolution of professional sales roles is extensively described by Hughes and Ogilvie (2020) and is offering many questions for future plan designers.
+One of the major challenges in designing compensation plans relates to the changing roles salespeople play now.
+Many businesses today see sales reps as not only deal closers but also as the company’s long-term contact point with the customer.
+The sales rep has become an account manager too.
+This change in role dictates a change in the design of a compensation plan.
+The evolution of professional sales roles is extensively described by Hughes and Ogilvie (2020), who raise many useful questions for plan designers.